 You may require fluoride treatment if:

 - You take medications that cause dry mouth as a symptom or have an underlying medical condition that causes dry mouth.
-Without a steady flow of saliva, your teeth have a great risk of suffering the affects of tooth decay.
+Without a steady flow of saliva, your teeth have a great risk of suffering the effects of tooth decay.

 - You suffer from gum recession.
 As your gums pull away from the base of your teeth, the delicate roots located below the gum line become further exposed to harmful oral bacteria.